 Most recruiters look for this balance too.
 Technical skills alone aren’t enough these days.
 Employers want well-rounded candidates who also have strong people skills.
 Your resume should highlight this versatility.

-Your resume skills section can make or break your job application.
+Your top resume skills section can make or break your job application.
 So, wisely choose the right skills.
 Show them clearly and make a strong impression.

 Match Skills to the Job Description